 Hello!
 I am starting a Whole 30 on January 1st and I would love for you to join me!
-I am quite aware we aren’t past the holidays yet, and you might not be able to wrap your brain around starting a healthy eating plan next month (that’s only 2 1/2 weeks away) but I am inviting you now so you can prepare and start the New Year off right!
+I am quite aware we aren’t past the holidays yet, and you might not be able to wrap your brain around starting a healthy eating plan, but I am inviting you now so you can prepare and start the New Year off right!

 (this post contains affiliate links via Amazon)